manumafe98/MyObsidianNotes/Python/Decorators.md

 [[Python]] decorators are a way to modify the behavior of a function or class without changing its source code.
-They are essentially [[Functions]] that take a function as an argument and return a new function that adds some additional behavior to the original function.
+They are essentially [[Python/Functions]] that take a function as an argument and return a new function that adds some additional behavior to the original function.

 Example:
 ```python